bbauska/Coursera-Bootstrap/README.md

     page, and learn Bootstrap features, classes and components along the way.

--   Start your lite-server by typing **npm start** at the prompt.
+-   Start your lite-server by typing <b>npm start</b> at the prompt.
 The *index.html* file should now be loaded into your default browser.

 ### Getting your Web page Bootstrap ready